Our Staff

 Beyond his professional endeavors, Denzel actively engages with local communities and continues to feed his passion for cooking and feeding people as an integral member of Baltimore’s favorite eatery and catering outfit, Blacksauce Kitchen.
 In his free time, he enjoys music, film, art, and the outdoors.
 He is the proud “baba” of 5 fantastic humans.

-Emily, a recent transplant to Baltimore, discovered her passion for growing food in college while helping to create a campus food forest.
-She has since worked at arboretums, botanical gardens, and an environmental publishing company, where she co-developed the book Tiny Victory Gardens: Growing Food Without a Yard.
+Emily has worked at native plant arboretums, botanical gardens, and an environmental publishing company, where she co-developed Tiny Victory Gardens: Growing Food Without a Yard.
 Most recently, she managed the veggie department of an edible landscaping company.
-Outside of work, Emily enjoys practicing yoga and tending to her small but mighty vegetable garden.
-She is excited to return to her non-profit roots at the Farm Alliance, supporting urban agriculture and community building while keeping everything running smoothly with her love for spreadsheets.
+Outside of work, Emily enjoys teaching and practicing yoga and tending to her small but mighty vegetable garden.
+She’s excited to have returned to her non-profit roots at the Farm Alliance, supporting urban agriculture and community building while keeping everything running smoothly with her passion for spreadsheets.

 Skher is a lifelong martial artist who gained his non-profit experience through an organization to preserve his traditional art form of Capoeira Angola.
 In his career work, he has served as a business owner-operator, non-profit executive director, teaching artist, choreographer and performer, k-12 and college instructor, law librarian, and lineman worker.
 Skher is a proud Southerner–born and raised in Florida and graduating from the HBCU of Florida A&M University.
 He as been a resident of Baltimore since 2003 and is father to three school-age sons.

-Raised in the Midwest with grounded values and a deep appreciation for community; I landed in Baltimore in 2019, drawn by its creativity, grit, and vibrant sense of possibility.
-You’ll usually find me exploring the city one picnic, pop-up, or speakeasy at a time.
-I have a deep love for art and the outdoors and find inspiration in the everyday beauty of Baltimore’s people and places.
-Whether it’s showing up for a neighborhood event, supporting local artists and businesses, or investing time and energy into moving the city forward, I’m committed to being part of what makes Baltimore greater—for everyone.
+Raised in the Midwest with grounded values and a deep appreciation for community, Darien made Baltimore home in 2019, drawn by its creativity, grit, and vibrant sense of possibility.
+You’ll usually find him exploring the city one picnic, pop-up, or speakeasy at a time.
+A lover of art and the outdoors, Darien finds inspiration in the everyday beauty of Baltimore’s people and places.
+Whether showing up for a neighborhood event, supporting local artists and businesses, or investing his time and energy into moving the city forward, he’s committed to being part of what makes Baltimore greater—for everyone.

 Alison Worman grew up tending a small backyard garden in the city of Milwaukee, WI.
 Shortly after moving to Baltimore in 2008, she was introduced to the city’s food landscape through working at Whitelock Community Farm.
 Her experience managing Whitelock from 2014-2018 was instrumental in building her commitment to supporting urban agriculture through advocacy and collaboration.
 Alison is a 2013 graduate of the Future Harvest Beginner Farmer Training Program and has worked at several urban and rural farms.
 Her expertise spans small-scale sustainable production, composting, crop planning, and marketing.
 She is thrilled to continue to work among an amazing network in her role as Programs Manager.